Anubhav200311/Real-Time-Stock-Alert/README.md

 A scalable microservices-based - Git** - Version control with proper gitignore configuration

-## Getting Startedck monitoring and alert system built with Go, Apache Kafka, and PostgreSQL.
+## Getting Started monitoring and alert system built with Go, Apache Kafka, and PostgreSQL.
 The system tracks stock prices, analyzes market data, and sends real-time alerts to users based on their portfolio preferences.

 ## Project Overview